latchset/pkcs11-provider/HOWTO.md

 Once the section is properly constructed add the following statement to the provider section.
-If a provider section does not exist make sure to create one with all the needed providers (at least the default provider will be needed):
+If a provider section does not exist make sure to create one with all the needed providers (at least the default provider will be needed - remember to activate it, otherwise the _openssl_ command will not behave correctly):

 ```
 [openssl_init]